Overcoming knee pain on your hiking adventures

 Don’t let knee pain stop you from enjoying the great outdoors

-I fairly sure I’m biased but hiking is one of those activities that feeds the soul, you know?
-It allows us to reconnect with nature, get away from the stresses of daily life (that laundry pile isn’t going anywhere), and I love the physical and mental challenge sometimes.
+I’m fairly sure I’m biased when I say hiking is one of those activities that feeds the soul, you know?
+It allows us to reconnect with nature, get away from the stresses of daily life (that laundry pile isn’t going anywhere), and I love the occasional physical and mental challenge.

 Speaking of physical challenges, believe you me, despite being an “expert in human movement,” (that’s the definition you’ll find on many websites when you google “Kinesiologist”) even my knee acts up once in a while.
 Thankfully I tend to know what’s going on with my body and can usually manage it, and know how to strengthen when off trail to minimize reoccurrence, if not eliminate it.

-However, for many outdoor enthusiasts, knee pain can be a common and frustrating obstacle that threatens to dampen the joys of hiking.
+However, for many outdoor enthusiasts, knee pain can be a common and frustrating obstacle that threatens to steal some of the joys of hiking.
 Whether you're a seasoned trekker or a novice explorer, understanding how to prevent and manage knee pain can make all the difference in your outdoor adventures.

 Understanding Knee Pain